Force over Distance: Chapter 15

 Loop 20, 10 minutes:

-Greer helped Rush sit, one hand clenched around the front of the scientist's jacket, one hand beneath his elbow.
+Greer helped Rush sit, one hand clamped on the scientist's jacket, one hand beneath his elbow.

 “You promised me an explanation,” Young stood over Rush.

 “And you'll get it.”
-Greer stepped into Young's personal space and forced him back a pace, away from his chief scientist.
-“But right now, he needs to work.”
+Greer forced him back a pace.
+“But, right now, he needs to work.”

-Young backed off, touching Rush's mind with a wordless question.
+Young touched Rush's mind with a wordless question.

-He got a short, equally wordless dismissal as Rush's thoughts swirled darkly along, an obscure mixture of circuit diagrams and Ancient phrases.
+He got a wordless dismissal.
+Rush’s thoughts swirled darkly along, an obscure mix of circuit diagrams and Ancient phrases.

-“Okay people,” Greer crossed his arms over his chest and launched into what sounded like a rehearsed speech.
+“Okay people.”
+Greer crossed his arms and launched into what sounded like a rehearsed speech.
 “This is a time loop.
 Rush and I are operating in an asynchronous temporal reference frame relative to your own, which resets every seventeen minutes as this device discharges.
-The two of us, along with Destiny are still passing through space-time in a normal manner.
-You all," Greer said, fingers tightening against the shoulder strap of his weapon, “Are stuck.
-If you want to verify what we're saying, check Destiny's current position.”
+The two of us, along with Destiny, are passing through space-time in a normal manner.
+You all,” Greer said, fingers tightening against the shoulder strap of his weapon, “are stuck.
+If you wanna verify what we're saying, check Destiny's current position.”

-“We're almost six hours off,” Eli said, looking up at Young from where he stood behind the monitors.
+“We're almost six hours off.”
+Eli paled.
 “What happens if we drop out of FTL?”

 “Why is it just you guys who aren’t resetting?”
 Volker asked.